-- Chemical and petroleum hydrocarbons will be stored in appropriate containers and in specifically designated areas to reduce potential for leaks.
-Where applicable, secondary containment of chemicals or petroleum hydrocarbons will be employed; - Oily rags will be stored in approved receptacles and disposed of at approved waste facilities; - If fuel storage is required onsite, double walled fuel storage tanks will be required; - Work entailing use of toxic or hazardous materials, chemicals, or otherwise creating hazard to life, safety of health, will be conducted in accordance with National Fire Code of Canada to minimize the potential for spills or fires; - Portable toilets will be located at least 30m away from any watercourses, wetlands or environmentally sensitive areas, and the sewage will be disposed of at an approved facility; - Waste/excess concrete must be disposed of as per environmentally accepted industry standards; - Used oil filters, grease cartridge containers and other products associated with equipment maintenance will be collected and disposed of in accordance with regulatory guidelines; - Fuel and hydraulic systems on all equipment will be inspected daily to ensure there are no leaks.
-All leaks discovered will be repaired as soon as practically possible; - No fuel, oil or other hazardous materials will be stored near watercourses, and storage of such materials will be restricted to the located in an area identified by contractors; - All potentially hazardous materials present on site will be handled, labeled, and stored responsibly to avoid any spillage or contamination; and, - If a spill occurs, corrective measures will be implemented immediately and reported to the Nova Scotia Environment at 1 800 565-1633 or outside of business hours to the Canadian Coast Guard's environmental emergencies reporting system at 1-800-565-1633.
+- If contaminated soil is encountered, it will be reported to NSECC and managed utilizing the Nova Scotia Contaminated Site Regulations. - Refueling, oiling, and maintenance of equipment will be completed in specifically designated areas located at least 30 m away from any watercourse, wetland, or well to minimize potential effects that could arise in the event of a spill; - Frequent inspection of equipment will minimize the likelihood of fluids leaking into wetlands; - Chemicals and petroleum products will be managed in accordance to manufacturer specifications and stored more than 30 m from a watercourse or wetland; - Where applicable, secondary containment and limited quantities of chemicals and fuels required to be stored on site will be in an area away from the surrounding terrestrial environment, or direct pathways (i.e., ditches) to the surrounding environment, all chemicals and fuels will be stored in appropriate containers designed for the reduction of potential spills or leaks; - Oily rags will be stored in adequate receptacles and disposed of in adequate waste facilities: - If fuel storage is required onsite, double walled fuel storage tanks will be required; - Work entailing use of toxic or hazardous materials, chemicals, or otherwise creating hazard to life, safety of health, will be conducted in accordance with National Fire Code of Canada to minimize the potential for spills or fires; - Portable toilets will be located at least 30m away from any watercourses, wetlands or environmentally sensitive areas, and the sewage will be disposed of at an approved facility; - Waste and excess concrete will be disposed of as per environmentally accepted industry standards; - Used oil filters, grease cartridge containers and other products associated with equipment maintenance will be collected and disposed of in accordance with regulatory guidelines; - Fuel and hydraulic systems on all equipment will be inspected daily to ensure there are no leaks.
+All leaks discovered will be repaired as soon as practically possible; - All potentially hazardous materials present on site will be handled, labeled, and stored responsibly to avoid any spillage or contamination; and,

+• If a spill occurs, corrective measures will be implemented immediately and reported to the Nova Scotia Environment at 1-800-565-1633 or, if outside of business hours, to the Canadian Coast Guard's environmental emergencies reporting system at 1-800-565-1633.

-2.5 Wetland Protection2.5.1 Potential Impacts
+2.5 Wetland Protection 2.5.1 Potential Impacts